Submitted by HeadDino on Wed, 05/28/2008 - 20:47

 Like all Lizzy guitarists, Scott is associated with the classic Les Paul - Marshall sound.
 But compared to his partners, Scott always had a smoother, warmer tone with less top end bite.
 This sometimes makes it seem as if Scott wasn't quite loud enough to cut through the mix compared to his partners.

-Through the "classic lineup" years while working with Brian Robertson, Scott mainly used Les Paul Deluxes with mini humbuckers (shown top).
-Around the time of Black Rose, he switched to Les Paul Standards with full sized humbuckers.
+Through the early years of "classic lineup" while working with Brian Robertson, Scott mainly used Les Paul Deluxes with mini humbuckers (shown top).
+After Jailbreak, he switched to a 1957 Les Paul Standard with full sized humbuckers.
 When Snowy White was in the band, he experimented with Schecter strats.
-By the time of Thunder & Lightning he was back to Les Paul Standards again.
+By the time of Thunder & Lightning he was back to the Les Paul again.
 For a several years after that, he was playing a black strat made of Tom Anderson parts (Tom used to sell necks and bodies).
 This guitar has the initials "SG" on the black headstock.
 His strat guitars have thin and wide necks — very 80s Charvel feeling.
 He strapped on a Les Paul again for 21 Guns' Nothing's Real CD.
 These days, he plays a black Fender strat with a floating Floyd and a Humbucker/single/single configuration.
 His amps in the Lizzy days were usually EL-34 Marshalls, but Scott has tried others including Burman, Mesa Boogie and even some Yamaha amps during the Chinatown - Renegade era.
 For the Lizzy reunion tours of the late 90s, Scott was using Marshalls SL-X amps.

 For effects, Scott liked phase shifter in the 70s, but like Robbo, he didn't use any kind of overdrive or distortion pedals.
 Just the warm power amp distortion coming from his amps.